campbea/flytster-api/README.md

 2. Have a docker virtual machine running (check using command `docker-machine ls`)
 3. Run `docker-compose build` to create the image
 4. Run `docker-compose up` to start the db and web server containers
-5. Then you can run any Django commands using `docker-compose run web python manage.py ...`
+5. Then you can run any Django commands using `docker-compose run web python3 manage.py ...`

 ## API Table of Contents